patarapolw/is-meaning-similar/README.md

 pipenv run python server.py
 ```

-The server will start on [http://localhost:35026](http://localhost:35026) by default.
+The server will start on `http://localhost:35026` by default.

 ### API

+Prefix the phrases with `zh:` for Chinese, or `ja:` for Japanese to specify the language.
+If no prefix is provided, the app will attempt to detect the language automatically.

 - **Endpoint:** `GET /?p1=<phrase1>&p2=<phrase2>`
 - **Response:**